sl4m/gnu_smalltalk_koans/README.markdown

 Currently, only GNU Smalltalk version `3.2.2` on Mac OS X is supported right now.
 It should work on Linux and support for Windows is on its way.
 Until I can get `3.2.3` or `3.2.4` installed on Mac OS X, no support for these versions are available at this time, although you're more than welcome to try it out and report back.

-The simplest way to install GNU Smalltalk on your Mac is via brew:
+The simplest way to install GNU Smalltalk on your Mac OS X is via brew:

 `brew install gnu-smalltalk`